SIRE (SIRE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SIRE Historical Price

-According to the latest data gathered on SIRE live price page, the current price of SIRE is 0.001708USD.
+According to the latest data gathered on SIRE live price page, the current price of SIRE is --USD.
 The circulating supply of SIRE(SIRE) is

 In the past 24 hours, SIRE has shown a price movement of